progoza/markdown-docs/README.md

 # markdown-docs

-This repository is my main Obsidian Vault wit various notes made in markdown.
+This repository is my main Obsidian Vault with various notes made in markdown.

 All materials stored on this repo are licensed with free and open source [MIT license](LICENSE)